The development of a predictive biomarker for immunotherapy outcome based on flow cytometry test

 Introduction

 Immunotherapy has revolutionised clinical oncology, with the use of immune checkpoint inhibitors (ICIs).
-These agents have been in clinical use for almost a decade, treating over 20 types of cancers.
+These agents are in clinical use for almost a decade, treating over 20 types of cancers.
 They have shown a remarkable therapeutic benefit even in patients with advanced disease.

-Yet, only a small proportion of patients benefit from this therapy, leaving the rest resistant for reasons that are still not clear.
-While there are certain clinical biomarkers to predict ICI therapy outcomes, their prevalence and predictive power are rather limited.
+Yet, only a small proportion of patients benefit from this therapy, leaving the rest resistant, for reasons that are still not clear.
+While there are certain clinical biomarkers to predict ICI therapy outcomes, their prevalence and prediction power is rather limited.
 Therefore, there is a clinical unmet need to develop more powerful biomarkers to predict response to immunotherapy.

 Discovery of IRCs